intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/chatglm3/README.md

 > [!NOTE]
 > Skip this step if you are running on Windows.

 This is a required step on Linux for APT or offline installed oneAPI.
-Skip this step for PIP-installed oneAPI since the environment has already been configured in LD_LIBRARY_PATH.
+Skip this step for PIP-installed oneAPI.

 ```bash
 source /opt/intel/oneapi/setvars.sh